ieco-lab/lydemapr/README.md

 #### Citation
 De Bona, S., L. Barringer, P. Kurtz, J. Losiewicz, G.R.
 Parra, & M.R.
 Helmus. lydemapr: an R package to track the spread of the invasive spotted lanternfly (*Lycorma delicatula*, White 1845) (Hemiptera, Fulgoridae) in the United States.
 NeoBiota 86: 151-168. [https://doi.org/10.3897/neobiota.86.101471](https://doi.org/10.3897/neobiota.86.101471)

+#### License

+This project (both the code and the associated dataset) is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+See [`LICENSE.md`](LICENSE.md) for the full text.
+You are free to share and adapt this material for any purpose, including commercially, as long as you give appropriate attribution.

 ### How to use this project